sofiabravo103/twitter-tweets-extractor/README.md

 ## Specifications file ##

-To get the extractor running you only need to fill the spec_information.py file.
-First you will need to create a twitter app [here](https://apps.twitter.com/), and then go to ** Keys and Access Tokens ** to get your consumer key and access token, you will need this information to access twitter.
+To get the extractor running you only need to fill the spec_information.py file (and locate it in the repo's root folder).
+First you will need to create a twitter app [here](https://apps.twitter.com/), and then go to **Keys and Access Tokens** to get your consumer key and access token, you will need this information to access twitter.

 ~~~~~